PhilipNelson5/class-projects/MATH5210_Analysis/hw3/source.md

 {\lim\limits_{n\to\infty}1 + \lim\limits_{n\to\infty}\frac{2}{n}}
 $$

-Then by common knowledge and previous proofs
+Then by common knowledge and previous $\epsilon - N$ proofs
 $$
 =\frac
 {\sqrt{\lim\limits_{n\to\infty}n + 0}}